What is paravirtualization?

 By granting the guest OS access to the underlying hardware, paravirtualization enables communication between the guest OS and the hypervisor, thus improving performance and efficiency within the system.

 More specifically, the paravirtualization process consists of the guest OS being modified specifically for installation on a VM.
-This is necessary because unmodified guest OS are unable to run on a VMM.
+This is necessary because unmodified guest OSes are unable to run on a VMM.
 The intent of the modification is to decrease the execution time required to complete operations that can be problematic in virtual environments.

 In paravirtualization, the guest kernel is modified to run with the hypervisor.
 This frequently involves removing operations that only run on ring 0 of the processor with calls to the hypervisor, or hypercalls.